linode/docs/docs/platform/cloud-firewall/getting-started-with-cloud-firewall/index.md

 ### Features

 Linode Cloud Firewalls analyze traffic against a set of predefined rules at the network layer and determine if the traffic will be permitted to communicate with the Linode Service it secures.
 Cloud Firewalls work as an allowlist with an implicit deny rule-- it will block all traffic by default and only pass through network traffic that meets the parameters of the configured rules.
+If there are no outbound rules set, all outbound traffic will be permitted.

 ### Limitations